namhpn/odin-rock-paper-scissors/README.md

-##The Odin Project
 #Rock Paper Scissors

-This is an semi-ending mini-project from TOP.
+This is an JS semi-ending mini-project from TOP.